Check Out your Local Library

 In Minnesota, nearly every public library offers a summer learning program for kids.
 While it varies from library to library, most summer programs consist of two components: a fun way to track self-guided reading -- sometimes even earning incentives -- and tons of free and fun educational activities.
 Check with your local library to learn more about what they have to offer.
 Not sure where your local public library is?
 Please contact Jen Verbrugge and she’ll happily help you find it.

-To keep Minnesota kids learning throughout summer, the Minnesota Department of Education has teamed up with MetaMetrics® to offer exciting and fun challenges to help students retain the reading skills they learned in the past school year, while ramping up their skills for the fall.
-This program offers free, self-directed opportunities that families and students can enjoy.
+To keep Minnesota kids learning throughout the school year, visit Find a Book, Minnesota to find exciting and fun challenges to help students retain the reading skills they learn in school.
+The program offers free, self-directed opportunities that families and students can enjoy.
+Once on the MetaMetrics® site:

 STEM of Minnesota Opportunities